 RGB illuminated rubber pads meets DARK metal home

-Visualize and remember your mapped MIDI action with your favourite colors
+Visualize and remember mapped MIDI actions with your favourite colors

 Traktor user can map all NI hotcue type colors